openhab/openhab1-addons/bundles/binding/org.openhab.binding.hue/README.md

 # Binding Configuration

-This binding must be configured with the file `services/hue.cfg`.
+This binding can be configured with the file `services/hue.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|